MA Philosophy of PhysicsFind a programme

 |Start date||September 2018|

 The Department of Philosophy has exceptional research strength in philosophy of physics, and very strong links with the University's School of Physics.
+The latest Philosophical Gourmet Report (2017/18) ranked Bristol as the fourth strongest for department in the UK for Philosophy of Physics and the joint strongest for General Philosophy of Science.
 Our MA draws on these strengths.
 It is intended both for students who wish to specialise in philosophy of physics at a higher level, and for individuals with a background in physics or mathematics who wish to make a transition to philosophy and foundations of physics.
 The course consists of five taught units in philosophy, two taught master's units in physics, and a 15,000-word dissertation.

 As a postgraduate student, you will be an active member of the department’s flourishing research culture.
 You will be encouraged to attend and participate in both the weekly departmental research seminar and in the Philosophy and History of Science seminar, which often features well-known scholars in the field, from Bristol and beyond.
 There is also a weekly postgraduate seminar, where you may present your own work before your peers and learn to develop your argumentative strategies in a supportive environment.

 We charge an annual tuition fee.
 Fees for 2018/19 are as follows:

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.